17.8 C

 The enforcement push has reached nearly every region of the country.
 More than 400,000 people have been processed through an expanded immigration detention system, which has grown to support the administration’s aim of one million removals per year.

 The potential scale of deportations is vast.
 Over 16.7 million people live with at least one undocumented family member, and about six million of those are children under 18.
-Undocumented adults account for nearly five percent of the workforce.
+Undocumented adults account for nearly 5 percent of the workforce.
 The American Civil Liberties Union (ACLU) has called for reducing the immigration detention system by at least 75 percent.

 In Los Angeles, where recent clashes took place, local officials have openly disagreed with federal authorities over tactics.
-California Governor Gavin Newsom sharply criticized the troop deployment as a “serious breach of state sovereignty” and has filed multiple lawsuits against the administration.
+California Gov. Gavin Newsom sharply criticized the troop deployment as a “serious breach of state sovereignty” and has filed multiple lawsuits against the administration.

 In San Antonio, Texas, community leaders gathered at City Hall on Feb.
 20, 2026, to protest the administration’s policies.
 Comparable demonstrations have broken out in cities from Atlanta to New York City as news of enforcement operations spread.